plankobostjan/Termux-ytdl/README.md

 As I've said before I had nothing in particular to do.
 Therefore I've decided to try what Reddit post has suggested.

+What I want to do now is walk you thru the steps necessary to configure Termux in a way that will allow you to download YouTube videos straight from the app.
+First, I'll go thru the steps described in the Reddit post.
+Following  that I'll also show you how to make downloading the videos a bit easier.
+If you follow this blog post till the end, you will be able to choose between video, audio and both formats when downloading videos.

 Now come and join me on this epic journey. ;-)

 If you haven't already, please install Termux from [Google Play Store](https://play.google.com/store/apps/details?id=com.termux).